-- Ambassadors will share at the outset that they are there to help business build consumer confidence by complying with the best public health guidance.
-The City of Durham will provide documentation about the Back on the Bull campaign and checklist for Ambassadors to leave behind with businesses.
-This information will convey that following Back on the Bull guidelines is intended to protect the owner's interests, including mitigating risk of employee or customer illness, encouraging consumer confidence, and lowering risk of lawsuits. (note that Ambassadors will make repeat visits and report to the City and County if businesses are non-compliant on 2nd visit) - Ambassadors will record the names of establishments they visit, the date and time at which the visit occurred, the items on the checklist where the business was not in compliance when they arrived, any areas where they were not in compliance when they left, any materials (e.g., masks, printed materials, etc.) they provided for the establishment, and any recommendations they gave to the establishment. - Ambassadors will follow up with the establishment on any recommendations not enacted during their initial visit within 1-2 weeks to check on compliance. - The UNC team will prepare monthly reports of the number of visits, activities, and key findings.
+- Ambassadors will share at the outset that their work is a matter of public record and that they are there to help business build consumer confidence by complying with the best public health guidance.
+Following Back on the Bull guidelines is the best way to protect the owner's interests, including mitigating risk of employee or customer illness, encouraging consumer confidence, and lowering risk of lawsuits. - Ambassadors will record the names of establishments they visit, the date on which the visit occurred, the items on the checklist where the business was not in compliance when they arrived, any areas where they were not in compliance when they left, and any recommendations they gave to the establishment. - Ambassadors will follow up with the establishment on any recommendations not enacted by the end of their visit in one week to check on compliance. - The UNC team will prepare monthly reports of the number of visits, activities, and key findings.